 - Collapse

 Other symptoms include coughing, wheezing, increased salivation and nasal discharge.
-Cats with milder forms may not have any signs of the condition.
+Cats with milder forms might not have any signs of their condition.

 Diagnosing Feline Brachycephalic Syndrome

-Diagnosing Feline Brachycephalic Syndrome is usually made based on physical examination and medical history.
+Diagnosing Feline Brachycephalic Syndrome is usually made based on a physical examination and medical history.
 X-rays can also be used to help diagnose the condition.
-The veterinarian might also use a flexible endoscope to examine their upper airway and take tissue samples for further testing.
+The veterinarian can also use a flexible endoscope to examine their upper airway and take tissue samples for further testing.

 Stages of Feline Brachycephalic Syndrome